 ● First used in 2020 iPad Pro

 It is a 64-bit ARM-based chip designed by Apple and features eight computing cores in a big.LITTLE configuration.
 This consists of four Vortex cores as the “big” performance-focused cores, alongside four high-efficiency Tempest cores that conserve power.
-At its fastest, it has a maximum clock speed of 2.49GHz.
+It has a maximum clock speed of 2.49GHz.

 Onboard, it has 128KB of L1 cache for instructions, 128KB for data, and an 8-megabyte L2 cache.
 The cache level remains unchanged since the introduction of the A12.

 Graphics processing is performed by a collection of eight GPU cores, the highest number offered on an A-series chip.
-An embedded M12 coprocessor is also included, which is used to collect and process sensor data, reducing the central processing unit's workload.
+It also has an embedded M12 coprocessor, used to collect and process sensor data.
+This reduces the central processing unit's workload.

-Dedicated neural network elements in the chip power Apple's Neural Engine, which consists of eight cores and can perform up to 5 trillion 8-bit operations per second.
-The Neural Engine is used to power the machine learning functions and advanced computationally-intensive features of apps.
+Dedicated neural network elements in the chip power Apple's Neural Engine, consisting of eight cores and performing up to 5 trillion 8-bit operations per second.
+The Neural Engine powers the machine learning functions and advanced computationally intensive features of apps.

-TSMC, a long-time partner of Apple, manufactures the A12Z under contract, using its 7-nanometer process.
-For the iPad Pro, it also had 6 gigabytes of memory installed on the SoC.
+TSMC, a long-time Apple partner, manufactures the A12Z under contract.
+It uses a 7-nanometer process.
+For the iPad Pro, the chip also has 6 gigabytes of memory installed on the SoC.

 At the time of the iPad Pro launch, Apple claimed the A12Z had the "highest performance ever in an iPad," thanks to the extra GPU, as well as an enhanced thermal architecture and tuned performance controllers.